Last Updated: March 2026

 Frequently Asked Questions

-Do all universities use the same aggregate formula?
+Do all universities use the same O’Level grading scale?